A Thurston boundary for infinite-dimensional Teichm\"uller spaces: A boundary for the Teichm uller space

 Now suppose, in search of a contradiction, that $\alpha$ is not a measured geodesic lamination.
 This means that the support of $\alpha$ contains two geodesics $g$, $g' \in G(\widetilde X_0)$ that cross each other in $\widetilde X_0$.
 We can then find a box $Q \subset G(\widetilde X_0)$ containing $g$ in its interior such that the orthogonal box $Q^\perp$ contains $g'$ in its interior (possibly after reversing the orientation of $g'$).
 In particular, $\alpha(Q)>0$ and $\alpha(Q^\perp)>0$.
 In addition, by countable additivity of $\alpha$, we can choose the points of $\partial_\infty \widetilde X_0$ delimiting $Q$ so that $\alpha(\partial Q) = \alpha (\partial Q^\perp) =0$.
 Then, by weak* convergence (see Lemma~\ref{lem:Weak*ConvImpliesConvMasses}), so that since we established that $t_n \to \infty$ as $n\to \infty$.
 But this contradicts Lemma~\ref{lem:LiouvilleMassOrthoBox}, and the fact that $ \E^{-L_{f_n}(Q)} + \E^{-L_{f_n}(Q^\perp)} =1$.

 Therefore, the support of $\alpha$ is a geodesic lamination, and $\langle \alpha \rangle$ belongs to the space $\PML(X_0)$ of projective bounded measured geodesic laminations. \end{proof}

 We prove the converse of Proposition~\ref{prop:ThurstonBdryConsistsOfMeasuredLam} as Corollary~\ref{cor:MeasuredLamLimitLiouville} in the next section.
-The combination of these two statements shows: \begin{thm} The Thurston boundary of the Teichm\"uller space $\T(X_0)$ is exactly equal to the space $\PML(X_0)$ of projective bounded measured geodesic laminations. \end{thm}
+The combination of these two statements will show: \begin{thm} The Thurston boundary of the Teichm\"uller space $\T(X_0)$ is exactly equal to the space $\PML(X_0)$ of projective bounded measured geodesic laminations. \end{thm}